Professor Lord David Alton of

 Qualifications

-- MSc Statistics: London School of Economics and Political
+- BSc (Honours) Economics: University of Ghana - MSc Statistics: London School of Economics and Political

 Publications